Skip to content

 Depends on property type and length of tenancy

-The discount increases with the length of your tenancy.
-If you sell the property within five years, you may have to repay some or all of the discount.
-A specialist broker can help you finance a Right to Buy purchase.
+The longer you have been a tenant, the bigger the discount.
+Sell up within five years, though, and you may have to pay back some or all of it.
+A specialist broker can help you arrange the finance for a Right to Buy purchase.

 Shared Ownership vs First Homes: which is right for you?

-Both schemes reduce the cost of buying, but they work very differently.
+Both schemes cut the cost of getting in, but they go about it in very different ways.

 Comparison